dharvpat/dharvpat/README.md

 #### [Image Compression using Neural Networks](https://github.com/dharvpat/image)
 *In Progress*: This project focuses on **Image Compression** using neural networks.
 By leveraging advanced compression algorithms, the goal is to reduce image sizes without compromising quality, paving the way for efficient storage and transmission solutions.

+## 🌱 Current Focus and Future Goals

+Currently, I'm focused on advancing my expertise in **Generative Adversarial Networks (GANs)** and **Natural Language Processing (NLP)**.
+My goal is to develop scalable AI solutions that can transform industries by enhancing efficiency and unlocking new possibilities.
+I'm also keen on contributing to open-source projects and collaborating with like-minded professionals to drive technological innovation.

 ## 💼 Skills

 - **Programming Languages:** Python, CUDA, C++, JavaScript
 - **Frameworks & Libraries:** TensorFlow, PyTorch, Keras, scikit-learn
-- **Tools & Technologies:** Git, Docker, Jupyter Notebook
+- **Tools & Technologies:** Git, Docker, Jupyter Notebook, REST APIs
-- **Areas of Expertise:** Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, Data Analysis, Time Series Forecasting
+- **Areas of Expertise:** Machine Learning, Deep Learning, Natural Language Processing, Data Analysis, Time Series Forecasting

+## 🏆 Achievements

+- **[Kaggle Competitions](https://www.kaggle.com/dharvpat):** Competed in various machine learning challenges, refining skills in data preprocessing, feature engineering, and model optimization.
+- **[Open Source Contributions](https://github.com/dharvpat):** Enhanced functionalities and collaborated on multiple open-source projects, fostering a spirit of community and continuous improvement.
+- **[Published Papers](#):** Co-authored research papers in machine learning and data science (link to publications if available).

+### 🌟 **Fun Facts**

+- **Tech Enthusiast:** Always exploring the latest advancements in AI and machine learning.
+- **Lifelong Learner:** Committed to continuous education through courses, workshops, and hands-on projects.
+- **Hobbyist Photographer:** Enjoy capturing moments and experimenting with image processing techniques.

 ## 📫 Get in Touch

 I'm always excited to connect with fellow developers, researchers, and enthusiasts.
-Feel free to reach out!
+Whether you're interested in collaboration, have questions about my projects, or simply want to chat about the latest in AI, feel free to reach out!

 - **[LinkedIn](https://www.linkedin.com/in/dharv-p-67469b140/)**
 - **[Email](mailto:dharv.patel@gmail.com)**

----

-### 🌟 **Personality**

-- **Tech Enthusiast:** Always exploring the latest advancements in AI and machine learning through weekly check-ins with arxiv to keep up to date with new ideas in the field.
-- **Lifelong Learner:** Committed to continuous education through courses, workshops, and hands-on projects.

 ---